AP Computer Science A Revisions for 2025-26

 We periodically update AP courses and exams to reflect new developments in their disciplines and more clearly communicate required content and skills.

 Recent college faculty surveys and syllabus studies have shown that many Computer Science 1 and 2 courses use Java.
-We are revising AP Computer Science A to reflect this research and align with other expectations of current introductory college programming courses.
+We revised AP Computer Science A to reflect this research and align with other expectations of current introductory college programming courses.

 Course Revisions

-- Adding topics on text files, data sets, and artificial intelligence.
+- Added topics on text files and data sets.

-- Removing the inheritance unit (Unit 9).
+- Removed the inheritance unit (Unit 9).
 This will more closely align the course with introductory college courses and allow teachers to cover other topics in more detail.

 Exam Revisions